SAC Testing Services

-The Student Access Center provides a proctored test environment for students registered with the Student Access Center who require test accommodations such as extended time, a quiet test environment, and computer access.
+We provide a proctored test environment for students registered with the Student Access Center who require test accommodations such as extended time, a quiet test environment, and computer access, and cannot be accommodated by their faculty or proctored in the classroom.
 Providing students with the proper test accommodations and assuring test security are essential concerns for the Student Access Center.

 As a student requesting test accommodations, you are required to be registered with the Student Access Center.
 You need to meet early in each semester with every instructor with whom you will be requesting test accommodations.
 This meeting provides an opportunity to discuss your registration with the Student Access Center and your approved test accommodations.
 The instructor has the prerogative of supervising you during all test taking.
 This discussion should include whether or not the instructor can provide the approved test accommodations under their supervision.
 When the instructor can provide the approved test accommodations, you should take your tests under the instructor’s supervision.
 All contingencies, such as regular, midterm, and final exams and quizzes should be discussed.